tds333/stdconfigparser/docu/description.rst

 But for all of this I have noticed the really first one is still one of the best.
 Why?
 It is simple.
 The simplest configuration format nearly every one understood from the beginning is something like you have a key and it has a value.
+Both are strings and have not special syntax to note it, like a hyphen.
 The INI style adds to this only something like sections.
 Which allows to have different configurations in one file.
 At the end of my configuration history I am back to the beginning.
 Simple key value with a bonus.